Jeremy Kleiner

-Jeremy Kleiner (born 1976/1977) is an American film producer.
+Jeremy Kleiner (born 1976) is an American film producer.
 Since 2013, he has served as the co-president of Plan B Entertainment with Dede Gardner.
 He was nominated for the Academy Award for Best Picture for four consecutive years for producing 12 Years a Slave (2013), Selma (2014), The Big Short (2015), and Moonlight (2016), winning for 12 Years a Slave and Moonlight.
 He earned his fifth nomination for Vice (2018).

 Early life

-Kleiner was born into a Jewish family in either 1976 or 1977.
+Kleiner was born into a Jewish family in 1976.
 He attended Harvard University, where he won the Detur Book Prize, the Thomas T. Hoopes Prize, and was elected Phi Beta Kappa before graduating in 1998.
 The Harvard Crimson wrote of Kleiner's thesis that "in the world of Hoopes Prize winners, one thesis surpasses all others with 192 pages of pure writing," noting in 199 that Kleiner was "on the rise in L.A., on the way to becoming a big-shot," while his advisor Patrice Higonnet called Kleiner "one of the most gifted undergraduates I have seen in my thirty-odd years as an instructor in our university."